Kumpare/CoK-auto-coloring/README.md

 This is a short python script I wrote to automatically colorize original assets of Canvas of Kings.
+Technically works on any .png image with RGBA-channels, but results may vary.

 Intended use: